Boti Primary School Bore Hole Project – Ghana

-Four months of the year, the problem is comparitively small.
+Four months of the year, the problem is comparatively small.
 The biggest issue that faces residents of Boti in the rainy season is pollution and contaminated water.
-When the Pompom flows most of the village gets their water from the river.
-However all along the river as well as upstream, people wash cloths, wash themselves, and often, pollute their river with trash and human waste.
+When the Pompom flows most of the village gets its water from the river.
+However all along the river as well as upstream, people washcloths, wash, and often, pollute their river with trash and human waste.
 Even when the river is roaring, there isn’t a safe drop to drink.

-Community health and hygiene is affected.
-The schools and clinics suffer particularly in the dry season as the water is needed for patient and students, and often things as simple as hand washing are ignored to conserve the water to drink.
+Community health and hygiene are affected.
+The schools and clinics suffer particularly in the dry season as the water is needed for patients and students, and often things as simple as hand washing are ignored to conserve the water to drink.

-The location is in the central of a heavily-populated part of town and will provide access to water for all the students in the primary school.
-The project will be constructed using the most up-to- date borehole and pump technology available in Ghana.
-The majority of the funds will be provided to the contractor for the classes, pipe assembly and actual digging.
+The location is in the center of a heavily-populated part of town and will provide access to water for all the students in the primary school.
+The project will be constructed using the most up-to-date borehole and pump technology available in Ghana.
+The majority of the funds will be provided to the contractor for the classes, pipe assembly, and actual digging.

-The community, will donate skilled labor to building a concrete apron around the bore hole to ensure cleanliness of the area and longevity of the bore hole.
+The community will donate skilled labor to building a concrete apron around the borehole to ensure the cleanliness of the area and longevity of the borehole.

 This project will benefit at least 300 people.